f5devcentral/f5-agility-labs-adc/docs/class6/Module1/Lab1.rst

 ***********
 In this lab, you setup basic BIG-IP network-level configuration settings.
 After completion of these lab tasks, you should have network connectivity between the devices on all VLANs.
 These configuration objects will assist with the subsequent labs.

+Observe the current state of each BIG-IP.
+At this time, both BIG-IPs should be in an **ACTIVE** and **Standalone** state.
+In the following labs, we will establish a successfull highly-available Active/Standby BIG-IP pair.

 This completes Lab 1.